The-GreenCraft/E-Mail-Newsletter/readme.md

-# GBYDE School E-Mail Newsletter
+# GBYDE E-Mail Newsletter

 Made in
 - HTML
 - CSS

-Designed for fictional company.
+Designed for fictional company in a school project.